grpc/proposal/A27-xds-global-load-balancing.md

 of localities that are reachable and distributing the traffic across the localities in the selected priority based on the locality weights.

+Note that the EDS policy will support locality-level weights, but it will *not* support endpoint-level weights.
+Providing a mechanism for endpoint-level weighting will be addressed in future work.

 Note that the EDS policy will *not* support [overprovisioning](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/overprovisioning), which is different from Envoy.
 Envoy takes the